NoFollow Links: Everything You Need To Know

 Nofollow Links provide peace of mind against link penalties

 Paying for sponsored posts on an authoritative website makes sense.
-Also, investing for a feature article might tempt you to insert a backlink for readers to visit your website.
+Also, investing in a feature article might tempt you to insert a backlink for readers to visit your website.

 But as stated, Google flags this practice against their Webmaster Guidelines.
 And if paying for links results in a manual penalty from Google’s webspam team, then all your efforts won’t be worth it.
 Plus, that’s one less competitor for leading brands to rank on SERPs.